Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Numerical experiments

-In our experiment, the problem parameters are chosen as $m=600$, $n=300$, $\lambda=0.1$, $\mu=0$, and $R=0.05$.
-For the fixed stepsize scheme, we choose $M=2L_1$, while for the adaptive line search scheme we choose $\alpha=1,\beta=0.8$, and $\sigma_0=1$.
-In Fig.~\ref{fig:1st_convex_concave}, we plot the primal-dual gap at the averaged iterate $(\bar{\vx}_N,\bar{\vy}_N)$ as well as at the last iterate $(\vx_N,\vy_N)$ of both the fixed stepsize scheme and the line search scheme.
-The $\bigO(1/N)$ upper bound in \eqref{eq:primal_dual_gap_1st} is also shown for comparison.
-We can see that the averaged iterates in both schemes converge exactly at the rate of $\mathcal{O}(1/N)$, as predicted by our convergence analysis.
-Moreover, the line search scheme also slightly outperforms the fixed stepsize scheme, and we note that it is able to achieve so without any prior knowledge of the Lipschitz constant of $F$.
-Interestingly, the gap at the last iterate appears to enjoy faster convergence in this particular example, which is similar to the phenomenon observed in \cite{Chambolle2016} for a different first-order method.

-\myalert{Strongly-convex-strongly-concave setting.} When $\mu$ is set to be positive, the function $f(\vx,\vy)$ becomes $\mu$-strongly-convex-strongly-concave.
-In this case, the problem in \eqref{eq:test_prob_1} has a unique saddle point $(\vx^*,\vy^*)$ and we measure the quality of a solution $(\vx,\vy)$ by its Bregman distance to $(\vx^*,\vy^*)$.
-Theorem~\ref{thm:OMD_first} provides the following linear convergence rate for the fixed stepsize scheme:
+When $\mu$ is positive, $f(\vx,\vy)$ is $\mu$-strongly-convex-strongly-concave.
+In this case, the problem in \eqref{eq:test_prob_1} has a unique saddle point $(\vx^*,\vy^*)$ and we measure the quality of a solution $(\vx,\vy)$ by its distance to $(\vx^*,\vy^*)$.
+Theorem~\ref{thm:OMD_first} provides the following linear convergence rate for the fixed step size scheme:

 where we also take the symmetry coefficient of $\Phi$ into account (cf. Remark~\ref{rem:symmetry}).
 A similar bound can also be derived for the line search scheme from Theorem~\ref{thm:OMD_first_ls}.
 Since the saddle point of the problem in \eqref{eq:test_prob_1} does not admit a closed form, in the experiment we approximate it by running the first-order optimistic method for a very long time (more than $10^5$ iterations).